spazewalker/cp_list/README.md

 # cp_list

 An app to provide all the Competitive Competitions happening around the world.
 It was created using Flutter.\
 We have 3 Pages in the App.
-Live, Upcoming and About.\
+Live, Upcoming and About.
+[Link to Download Apk ](https://bit.ly/Cp-LiS)\
 \
 __Live__ shows all the competitions which are live now, along with it's starting time and time left.\
 __Upcoming__ shows all the competitions which will happen in future, along with it's starting time and time left.\